 When a structure is created for a particular purpose, its design often reflects its purpose.
 But, over time a constructed building can lose its occupants and often a structure left empty is neglected.
 Without maintenance, repairs or updates a building will deteriorate.
 Older structures often become a burden to landlords not having the revenues to maintain them.

 Owners might find that selling an underused, empty or older outdated structure the only way to recover their loses.
 The property might be sold to a developer with the intention of replacing it with something new or for them to renovate.
 Sometimes a repurpose of its future use is necessitated.
 A community’s zoning might dictate its replacement but a request for a zone change is usually made by Common Council since revitalization is needed for the City’s survival.
 But, often the character of a neighborhood is changed and urban blight creeps in.

 White Plains (WP) is one of those cities that has undergone many changes during its long history from its beginnings in 1683.
 The railroad coming in 1844 from NYC had a huge impact on the small village of farms that reemerged to become the modern City that it is today.
 WP revitalized much of the its Business District in the 1960’s & 1970’s by tearing down most of the area and rebuilding newer structures.
 As a result many older structures were destroyed.
-Even today this process has continued and despite the formation of a Historic Preservation Committee in 2015 that identifies and gives landmark status to historic structures, many of our city’s older structures have been destroyed.
+Even today this process has continued and despite the formation of a Historic Preservation Committee in 2015 that identifies and gives landmark status to historic structures; many of our city’s older structures have been destroyed.